-Suối Tiên Mũi Né, or the Fairy Stream in Mui Ne – what’s that?
+Suối Tiên Mũi Né, or Fairy Stream in Mui Ne – what’s that?

 Is it a place where fairies live?
-Does such a place exist on this planet?
-Do fairies exist at all?!
+Does a place like that exist on our planet?
+Hm, do fairies exist at all?!

 If they exist, what kind of places the beings with magical superpowers would inhibit?
 Nothing less than magical, for sure!

 Could Suối Tiên Mũi Né in Vietnam be one of those places?

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.